pascme05/PyDTS/README.md

 ## Operating Modes
 The toolkit offers three different operating modes.
 The operating modes can be controlled using 'setupExp['sim']' option in the start.py file.
-The following three option are available.
+The following three options are available.
 First, classical training and testing where a model is trained using a training and validation dataset, and tested on a testing dataset respectively.
 Second, hyperparameters optimization where free model parameters are optimally tuned using scikit GridSearchCV for machine learning models and keras hyperband tuner for deep learning models utilizing tensorboard.
-Third, general parameters can be optimised using a 2D grid search available in 'optiGrid.py'.
+Third, general parameters can be optimized using a 2D grid search available in 'optiGrid.py'.

 ## Models